 A fun way to explore Ostia Antica − in addition to following the rudimentary pamphlet that accompanies the audio guide, should you choose to rent one − is to wander down what qualifies as “back alleys”, the small streets that criss-cross the old city, lined with little more than crumbling foundations, with the occasional surprise − a fresco here, a mosaic there.

-The town itself is small and simple and seductive, winding as it does along the volcanic Lake Albano, of a deep turquoise so intense any photograph looks manipulated.
+The town itself is small and simple and seductive, having welcomed summer visitors for centuries.
+It winds along the volcanic Lake Albano, of a deep turquoise so intense any photograph looks manipulated.

-Heading down towards the lake from the town is my own favorite restaurant here − the fourth-generation Antico Ristorante Pagnanelli (here's their Facebook page).
-I liked it so much I went twice!
+Heading down towards the lake from the town is my own favorite restaurant here − the fourth-generation Antico Ristorante Pagnanelli (here’s their Facebook page).
+I liked it so much I went twice in two days!
 For the food, of course (see evidence below), but for the view and the excellent wine cellar set up like a mini-family museum and well worth time exploring.

 While Castel Gandolfo is a lovely place to spend the day, if you have a car you can go further afield to the nearby towns of Nemi, Albano or Ariccia, through the winding forests and lakes of this lovely region.
 Or to Norma, my final day trip choice (see below).